Author:

 Billie Holiday

-This woman is one of most popular jazz singers who have ever had such a powerful and deep understanding and perception of the classic blues.
-In many ways, Holiday's performance style influenced the further development of jazz vocals.
+This woman is one of the most popular jazz singers who have ever possessed such a powerful and deep understanding and appreciation of the classic blues.
+In many ways, Holiday's singing style influenced the further development of jazz vocals.

-Billie Holiday has had enough complex a life.
+Billie Holiday had enough complex life.
 In 1927, the girl moved with her mother to New York, where they were immediately arrested on charges of prostitution.
-In the heyday of the 1930s, Billy began performing in nightclubs, where liquor was easy to get during the Prohibition years.
+At the height of the 1930s Billie began to perform in nightclubs, where in the years of Prohibition could easily get alcohol.

-Once the undisputed talent of Holiday was noticed producer John Hammond, who helped the aspiring singer arrange the first recording sessions with Benny Goodman in November 1933.
-But real glory came to Billy only after joint sessions with the Teddy Wilson Orchestra.
+Once Holiday's undeniable talent was spotted producer John Hammond, who helped the aspiring singer arrange her first recording sessions with Benny Goodman in November 1933.
+But the real glory came to Billy only after sessions with Teddy Wilson's orchestra.

-Already in the 1940s and 1950s, Holiday acted as solo artist.
-She composed songs and actively acted in films.
-By the end of the 50s, the singer had gained a huge reputation and influence in the world of jazz.
-A heartfelt composition called "Strange Fruit" is considered to be a recognizable visiting card of Billie Holiday.
+As early as the 1940s and 1950s, Holiday was already performing as a solo an artiste.
+She composed songs and was active in films.
+By the end of the 50s, the singer gained a huge reputation and influence in the world of jazz.
+Billie Holiday's recognisable calling card is rightly considered to be a heartfelt composition called "Strange Fruit".

-After thirty years, Holiday began serious Problems with health.
+After the age of thirty, Holiday began to have serious problems with her health.
 The singer began to abuse illegal substances and alcohol, which affected her voice, which was rapidly losing its former flexibility.
 The incomparable jazz star died in July 1959 in New York at the age of 44.
-In 1987 Billie Holiday was awarded posthumous Grammy for his achievements.
+In 1987, Billie Holiday was honoured a posthumous Grammy for his achievements.

 Ella Fitzgerald